 the cake that started it all. mmm.

-strangely enough, i found this recipe on a news site that i frequent. it was so visually stunning that i had to try it out - having never made a cake from scratch before, i didn't have high expectations, but - go big or go home i guess. :)
+recipe on a news site that i frequent. it was so visually stunning that i had to try it out - having never made a cake from scratch before, i didn't have high expectations, but - go big or go home i guess. :)

 i went into this cake with none of the usual "baking hardware" - amazingly, i still don't own a hand mixer or food processor. i had at my disposal an immersion blender - which, while fantastic, is not conducive to fluffy buttercream icing. after i purée'd the hell out of it - i made the decision to toss in some flour for thickening purposes. it did well enough after that. and if you're keeping score, this would be attempt #1 at that dang icing. ready, fun!

-Super Duper Rainbow Cake
+Super Duper Rainbow Cakewhat you'll need:HARDWARE:

 bowls, bowls, and more bowls. i have a set of mixing bowls and i used them all, washed, and reused about half of them.